-Contract Conveyance (a) Any right of any action is not created in conveyance. (a) It alters the ownership of existing right. (b) Provisions of Indian Contract Act, 1872 governs any contract. ' ' Whereas it is governed by the Transfer of Property Act, 1882. (c) Contract remains to be performed and its specific performance may be sought. (c) Conveyance passes on the title of property to another person. (d) A contract to mortgage or sale would not amount to activate thus per of interest in the property. (d) The deed of mortgage or sale would operate as conveyance of such interest.
+Contract Conveyance (a) Any right of any action is not created in contract. (a) It alters the ownership of existing right. (b) Provisions of Indian Contract Act, 1872 governs any contract. (b) Whereas it is governed by the Transfer of Property Act, 1882. (c) Contract remains to be performed and its specific performance may be sought. (c) Conveyance passes on the title of property to another person. (d) A contract to mortgage or sale would not amount to activate thus per of interest in the property.
+1